esl-writing-skills

 Letting your students openly discuss the writing topic with you and their classmates is a great warm-up activity.
 It’s exciting, and it allows them to generate fun, interesting ideas while learning the value of collaboration.

-A great communicative technique is to break up the class into groups or pairs, depending on size, and let them work out some of the writing topic details together.
+A great way to get students to communicate and come up with ideas together is to break up the class into groups or pairs, depending on size, and let them work out some of the writing topic details together.
 Brainstorming is one of the most important aspects within writing and your students can build on their writing through discussion.

-Utilizing short personal stories to present a topic is great.
+So, how can you engage students when presenting writing topics?
+A great way to engage students is by utilizing short personal stories when presenting a topic.
 Visuals such as pictures or short videos can also be effective, but make sure that the videos will be relevant and at the right level for your students.

-Another great strategy you can implement into your lesson is to present a broad topic and give your students the opportunity to shout out related words as you write them on the board.
+Another great strategy you can implement into your lesson is to present a broad topic and give your students the opportunity to shout out related words as you write them on the board, creating a brainstorm of ideas for students.
 This gets them directly involved in the presentation and they can begin to build creative ideas about what words they’ll use to construct their sentences.

 As your students progress into well-crafted writing, you’ll want to move them toward understanding the difference between formal vs. informal writing.
 Depending on the students’ ages, levels and interests, understanding formal and informal writing styles could be incredibly useful.